libhal/libhal.github.io/mkdocs/contributor_guide/driver_architecture/memory_model.md

 **Memory ownership:**

-- Adapter does not own hardware directly
+- Adapter does not control hardware directly
-- Adapter owns its dependencies through `hal::ptr` members
+- Adapter defers hardware control to it dependencies through `hal::ptr` members
-- If all external references are dropped, the adapter can be destroyed
 - Dependencies remain alive as long as the adapter holds them

 ## Allocation Patterns